 I will join my family business after returning to India, followed by an MBA down the line.
 Well, ophthalmology is now quite familiar to me but still different from my current line of work.
 But sure, if fate has it, I would love to work in ophthalmology or a related field.

-Would you recommend others to do an internship at Schwind?
+Would you recommend an internship at Schwind to others?